 Temperature increases in substation components are monitored by the system which can alarm when a component exceeds or falls below a pre-set temperature range, providing early warnings via email, text and control point verification.
 This allows for proactive maintenance and reduces the risk of catastrophic failure.
 ViperVision software directly communicates with the industrial platform controller via a variety of standard protocols.
 Temperature data is displayed on a monitor in real time, and hot spots are evident before excessive heat or insulation loss results in failure.
 The software analyzes and compares the data against predefined parameters and triggers an alarm if warranted.
 These parameters can be adjusted based on the specific application needs, and all data can be saved for process analysis and quality control.

-- Web relay installed to allow for remote reboot of computer and cameras
+Web relay is installed allowing for remote reboot of the computer and cameras.

 Since implementing the use of Viper’s Quick Deploy Substation Monitoring System, the Substation Support Engineer and Equipment Testing Team cite the following key benefits: